 Did you know it takes 50 repetitions of a sight word in order to commit it to memory?
 BUT… through play this number can be reduced dramatically – by more than half!
-Let us show you some fun ways you can have your students remembering their sight words in no time!

 I love picture books.
 I love their weight in my hands, the promise held in a few pages.
 I love that you have to hold them up to really share them with others, inviting your audience to stop and look.
 And I love all the ways they can be brought to life in classrooms!

 1. Use them to start the day (or the session)

 While not all picture books are short, there are plenty of short and sweet picture books out there.
 Why not try starting your day (or session) with a picture book?
 A short text allows students a connecting activity, something to let them settle into the routine of the day.
 It gives time for late students to make their way into the classroom.
 It can be tied to the theme of the day or touch on a behaviour you’d like to improve.
 In older classes, students can even take turns to be the reader, allowing you the time to mark the roll or get beginning of the day jobs done.
 And by starting the day with a book, you’re showing your students that you prioritise literature and stories.